Layoff and Recall of Regular Faculty

 Changes from non-regular to regular status generally occur in two main ways.
 A non-regular faculty member can make application for a posted regular position, and as the successful candidate for the position, they become a regular faculty member.
 This is the simplest route to regularization.

 Meeting the requirements described in Article 1.05(e), Entitlement to Conversion to Regular Status, is the other main way a non-regular faculty member can achieve regular status.
-The basic requirement is that the faculty member has worked at least 50% of an annualized workload over two consecutive years, that there be a reasonable expectation of ongoing work at a minimum of 50% in the third year, that the faculty member is qualified for the work in question, and that the faculty member’s most recent evaluation is satisfactory.
-Article 1.05(e) says the regularization “will occur” when these conditions are met.
+The basic requirement is that the faculty member has worked at least 50% of an annualized workload over two consecutive years; that there be a reasonable expectation of ongoing work at a minimum of 50% in the third year; that the faculty member is qualified for the work in question; and that the faculty member’s most recent evaluation is satisfactory.
+Article 1.05(e) says the regularization “will occur” when all of these conditions are met.

 In the event a regular position is advertised and the position has been filled by a non-regular type 2 faculty member for two or more years, the non-regular type 2 faculty member who has been filling the position will be given preference over other applicants providing the qualifications, abilities, and experience of the non-regular type 2 faculty member are equal to the other applicant(s).